Wednesday, April 21, 2021

 • A correlation tells us that the two variables are related, but we cannot say anything about whether one caused the other.
 This method does not allow us to come to any conclusions about cause and effect.

-Similar to co-relational research, it is used to examine associations among variables and researchers try to define the cause of differences that already exist between groups of individuals.
+Similar to co-relational research, causal-comparative research is also an important type of research by method.
+It is used to examine associations among variables and researchers try to define the cause of differences that already exist between groups of individuals.
 Researcher already knows the difference between two groups and then look for possible causes of this difference.

 • May take shorter time and cheaper than an experiment.